Introduction

 What Is Defensive Income?

-Deferred Income refers to cash received by a business in advance for goods or services that will be supplied in future periods.
-Since the revenue has not yet been earned, it must be recorded as a liability.
+Deferred income refers to cash received by a business in advance for goods or services that will be delivered or performed in future periods.
+Since the revenue has not yet been earned, it is recorded as a liability on the balance sheet until the service is provided or the goods are delivered.
+This ensures that the financial statements do not overstate income and remain accurate according to accounting principles.

 Accounting Treatment: